 I'm an Assistant Professor in the Columbia University Department of Political Science.
 My research lies at the intersection of comparative politics and political economy, and spans elections in developing and developed contexts.
-In particular, I study how news consumption, (public and private) performance indicators, levels of education, and social networks influence how voters hold politicians to account for their performance in office.
-As well as bottom-up voter behavior, I am also interested in how politicians communicate their platforms, and how information shapes their electoral strategies, and when media outlets choose to report political news, and how institutions can be designed to improve bureaucratic performance.
+In particular, I study how news consumption, (public and private) performance indicators, levels of education, and social networks shape how voters hold politicians to account for their performance in office.
+As well as bottom-up voter behavior, I am also interested in how politicians communicate their platforms, how information shapes politicians' electoral strategies, and when media outlets choose to report political news, and how institutions can be designed to improve bureaucratic performance.
 I analyze these questions by combining quasi-experimental and experimental designs with theoretical models to identify and interpret causal relationships.
 My research has been published, or is forthcoming, in journals including the American Journal of Political Science, American Political Science Review, Journal of the European Economic Association, Journal of Politics, and Review of Economics and Statistics.
 I received my PhD from Harvard University in 2016.

 I am working on a variety of exciting projects, including with many excellent coauthors.
 My publications and working papers are here.
 Feel free to contact me about ongoing research projects.